 With an unexpected rush of sales in its US launch week, the DS has neatly avoided the 'what were they thinking?' obscurity that many predicted.
 And despite the oddball interface, it is simply enormous fun, filled with genuine possibility, and thus is far more the thinking gamer's handheld than the multi-talented high-brow PSP can ever hope to be.

-It's hard not to be thoroughly charmed by it... though perhaps a little embarrassed at the same time.
+It's hard not to be thoroughly charmed by it, but we wouldn't blame you for feeling a little embarrassed at the same time.

 - The 22 best Nintendo DS games: all the titles you absolutely need to revisit